machinewrapped/gpt-subtrans/readme.md

 ## Version History

-Version 0.5 adds support for the gpt-instruct models and a refactored code base to support different translation engines.
+Version 0.5 adds support for gpt-instruct models and a refactored code base to support different translation engines.
 For most users, the recommendation is still to use the **gpt-3.5-turbo-16k** model with batch sizes of between (10,100) lines, for the best combination of performance/cost and translation quality.

 Version 0.4 features significant optimisations to the GUI making it more responsive and usable, along with numerous bug fixes.